c-cppx/DFTDataFrame/README.md

 # DFTDataFrames

 This repository contains a Python class that can be used to convert a tree of directories with VASP calculations to a Pandas DataFrame object and Tools to interact.
 Most functions are based on the
 Atoms Simulation Environment object Atoms.
+Have a look at a graphic visualization of this repo with [octo](https://mango-dune-07a8b7110.1.azurestaticapps.net/?repo=c-cppx%2FDFTDataFrame)

 ## Getting Started